Stephenlaye2/Metanauts_BD/Additional Scala Task/readme.md

 ``Max: 46.0
 Min: 1.0``

-***Write a Scala program to iterate over a list to print the elements and calculate the sum and product of all elements of this list***
+***5. Write a Scala program to iterate over a list to print the elements and calculate the sum and product of all elements of this list***

 **Method: ``addAndMultiply(lst)``**